Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 Is it ok for the DIY bioengineers to create their own insulin?
 Use the Rousseau and Hobbesdiscussion to argue for your position?
 (2 to 3 sentences)

 Extra resources:
 1. https://www.gene.com/stories/cloning-insulin
 2. http://clinchem.aaccjnls.org/content/48/12/2270.long#sec-18
 3. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3714061/

+## (Q3) Artemisinin (15 Points)

+Think back to the in class case study on the production of the key ingredient for the treatment ofmalaria, Artemisinin (Additional information here: [s](https://www.nature.com/articles/nrmicro3240), [s2](http://www.nature.com.stanford.idm.oclc.org/articles/nature12051)

+3.a.
+What were some of the key lessons from this example?
+(2-3 bullet points)

+3.b.
+Why was the project not successful?(bullet points)

+3.c.
+If you were in charge of this project what would you have done differently?(2-3 sentences)

+## (Q4) Artemisinin (15 Points)

+4.a.
+Did you show up on Friday, make your mycelium material object?
+(Yes /No)

+4.b.
+Describe in broad terms what processes unique to living matter are enabling building withmushrooms possible.
+What are the potential and limitations of making with mushrooms? (bullet points)

+4.c.
+How is making with mushrooms similar to or different from other manufacturing processessuch as 3D printing? (bullet points)

+4.d.
+Looking forward, how do we go from creating matter with an inert function (e.g., a chair) to creat matter with biological function (i.e., growing a finger or a heart)?
+What new considerations need to be made?